technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

 Create Nova AI with custom instructions and Wikipedia knowledge integration using Copilot Studio’s conversational setup experience.

-1. Open a browser and navigate to Copilot Studio using the url saved in Lab 2 (+++https://copilotstudio.microsoft.com/environments/< Environment ID >+++ and login using your credentials if not done already.
+1. Open a browser and navigate to Copilot Studio at +++https://copilotstudio.microsoft.com+++ if not logged in already.

     -   Username - +++@lab.CloudCredential(M365).AdministrativeUsername+++